btford/react-palm/README.md

 </p>

 <h1 align="center">react-palm</h1>

 <h5 align="center">A cohesive strategy for managing state, handling side effects, and testing React Apps.</h5>

     yarn add react-palm

+### What is a Task?

+`Task`s can be understood in terms of their relationship to `Promise`s.
+A `Promise` represents a future value, but for which the computation has already begun.
+A `Task` represents a future computation, or future side effect.
+It's like a function that you haven't run yet. `Task`s are lazy, where `Promise`s are eager.

+Why?
+By capturing side effects this way, we can easily test them without having to build up a large suite of mocks.
+Code written this way is easy to test.

+// Promise -> new Promise( () => window.fetch('example.com') )
+// Promise -> new Promise( () => Math.random() )
+// Promise -> new Promise( () => localStorage )

+// Task -> () => new Promise( ... )

+### Task Redux Middleware

+`Task`s easily adapt to redux using the provided middleware.
+This allows you to build a state machine from `Action`s and `Task`s.
+Make side effects a responsibility of the reducer while keeping the reducer pure.

+### Why does it matter?
+By capturing side effects this way, we can easily test them without having to build up a large suite of mocks.
+The computation (when you call task.run()) might include a side-effect, but as long as the task is just sitting there, it's pure.
+Keeps reducer pure.
+At the same time owns the entire flow of doing XHR.

 ### Setup